Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 			do %(( ., /(ON|OFF)/), ?:~%% ) @<

 NOTES
-	. currently we do allow CL string DO string // with same string . output.story allows in/on/off occurrences to be specified with no action at the end of system description, whereas inform.story will report error and exit in this case.
 	. guard, on, bar may have no associated condition/event in which case inform.story will report - here with all three barren:
 		: "occurrence" ON|OFF